Stratford, Ontario: Sports

 Stratford is home of the OHA Midwestern Junior B hockey team, the Stratford Warriors.
 The Warriors have produced notable NHL players such as Ed Olczyk, Craig Hartsburg, Garth Snow, Rob Blake, Chris Pronger, Nelson Emerson, Tim Taylor, Greg de Vries, Jeff Halpern, Rem Murray and Boyd Devereaux and won several Sutherland Cup championships.
 Stratford hosted Tim Hortons Hockey Day in Canada on January 30, 2010.
 Stratford used to also have an Intercounty Baseball League Team called the Stratford Nationals, and a soccer team in the Kitchener and District Soccer League.
 House League sports are also available in the Stratford area.
 There is the Stratford Rotary Hockey League, Hoops For Fun Basketball, Stratford Minor Baseball, the Stratford Soccer House League and the Stratford Dragon Boat Club.
 It's the home of the Stratford Sabrecats, and Stratford is also home to the Black Swans rugby club.

 The Chess Federation of Canada has its administrative office in Stratford.

 Government

 The city is governed by an elected city council, with a mayor and ten councilors, elected every four years.
 Sub-committees of council make recommendations to the standing committees of council that are then forwarded to city council for a final decision.
 The current mayor is Martin Ritsma.

 Police

 The city is served by the Stratford Police Service.
 The police board consists of two members of city council, a citizen appointed by council, and two citizens appointed by the Lieutenant Governor of Ontario.
 Stratford's first constable was hired in 1854.
 As of 2018, the Police Service has 56 sworn members and 22 civilians.

 Other areas of Perth County receive services from the Ontario Provincial Police, Perth County Detachment in Sebringville with satellite offices in Listowel and Mitchell.

-Infrastructure
+Transportation

+Road

+Stratford is not on a 400-series highway, but is at the junctions of Highways 7 (Ontario St.), 8 (Huron St.), and the former 19 (Now Perth Road 119, Mornington St.).